 5. Internal Cleanser

-Diatomaceous earth acts as a mild abrasive topically as well as internally.
-It can help to remove intestinal invaders and other harmful organisms from the digestive tract.
-As an internal cleanser, diatomaceous earth may aid cleansing by supporting regularity and assist in removing toxic metals.
+Diatomaceous earth acts as a mild abrasive both topically and internally.
+Inside your body, it helps remove intestinal invaders and other harmful organisms from the digestive tract.
+As an internal cleanser, diatomaceous earth may aid cleansing by supporting regularity and assisting in the removal of toxic metals.
 Some studies have shown diatomaceous earth to be very successful in ridding animals of harmful organisms.
 Food-grade diatomaceous earth placed in the feed of livestock may help discourage fleas and other harmful bugs.
 Make sure that all diatomaceous earth is labeled “food grade” and is untreated and unheated!

 What are your favorite uses for diatomaceous earth?
 Leave a comment and share your experience!